kei-s/tignode/README.md

 ## Configuration
 Config file is ```config/config.json```.

-## Node Version
-For Emoji(絵文字) Handling, use 0.7.7 or later.
-(Earlier 0.7.7, it works except for message containing Emoji)

 ## (want) TODO
+- Mention, Fav, RT using Typablemap (Want now!)
 - Specing (hmm..
 Is it difficult?)
-- Mention, Fav, RT using Typablemap
 - Grouping (remaining implementation KICK.
 PART)
-- Event (like Favorited, Followed) would be announced in #events
+- Event (like Favorited, Followed) would be announced in #events channel